Online Job Search Guide for Mental Health Workers

 Preparing Your CV or Resume

-Understanding the Difference Between Cover Letters and CVs
+Understanding The Difference Between CVs and Resumes

-Unlike a traditional resume, a CV can be described as a long and comprehensive resume that functions more like a portfolio.
+A CV can be described as a long and comprehensive resume that functions more like a portfolio.
 CVs are commonly used in positions or workplaces that are research-oriented—for example, job postings for psychologists may require a CV specifically, and academic jobs will almost certainly require one.

 Unlike resumes and cover letters, CVs generally don’t have a page limit, although this might vary depending on the listing.
 While they should be as concise as possible, they can run for several pages, or even longer if the content justifies the length.
 They should contain an exhaustive but highly organized and compartmentalized chronicling of your qualifications, background, accomplishments, and history.